 Two people reached out to me to say that the old DeBerry Baptist Church was being torn down.
+The original chapel is around 100 years old.

 This barn is located between Red Bluff and Jacksonville.